 The Retirement Systems Division should be contacted immediately in the event of an active member's death so the necessary information can be provided to the beneficiary(ies).
+This can be done through an easy-to-use web form or by calling the Call Center (919-814-4590).

 Upon notification of the death of the member, the Retirement Systems Division will forward to the employer Form 253 (Reporting an Employee's Work Record in the Event of Death).
-Form 253 is located in ORBIT.

 If the survivor(s) of a retired member in receipt of a monthly TSERS benefit contacts you regarding the death of a retired member, please ask the survivor(s) to contact the Retirement Systems Division immediately.
 We will need to be provided with the deceased retiree's name, Social Security number, and a copy of the death certificate.
 In addition, if the retiree elected to provide survivor benefits after his or her death, we will need to be provided with the Social Security number and current mailing address of the survivor.

 The monthly benefit that is payable in the month of death belongs to the retiree and can be kept.

 Any benefits made payable to the retiree after the month of his or her death must be returned to the Retirement Systems Division.